- More Greek diplomatic missions visit the Senate in Rome;

 Now that the Romans refused to send help, the Achaeans had to fend for themselves.
 But even without Roman support, their League army was much stronger than that of the Messenians.
 But then disaster struck.
 In May or June of this year, while hurrying towards Korone in the far south of the peninsula, the Achaean strategos Philopoimen and his cavalry escort were ambushed.
 Most of the horsemen, including the hipparchon Lykortas, managed to get away in time, but the 70-year-old Achaean general was captured and taken to Messene.
 There he was condemned to death and forced to drink poison.
 This temporary Messenian success did little to delay their inevitable defeat.
 Lykortas continued the military campaigns against their city and left a trail of destruction in their territories.
 Shortly before the autumn meeting of the Achaean League, Messene was forced to ask for peace.

 In return for an unconditional surrender and an Achaean garrison on their citadel, the Messenians were welcomed back into the League that they had only joined in 191 BCE.
 Deinokrates, one of the driving forces behind the secession, took his own life, while the men who had been responsible for Philopoimen’s involuntary suicide were extradited and executed.
 The great general’s body was turned over to the Achaeans, who gave him a worthy funeral.
 According to Plutarch, it was the future historian Polybius, Lykortas’ son, who personally brought the turn containing his bones and ashes back to Megalopolis.
-Later that year, Sparta – governed by a pro-Achaean faction – was also readmitted as a League member.
+Later this year, Sparta – governed by a pro-Achaean faction – was also readmitted as a League member.

 Meanwhile, in Macedonia, tensions were growing between King Philippos’ two sons, the half-brothers Perseus (now about 30 years old) and Demetrios (about five years his junior).
 The Macedonian army had just performed its rather curious purification ritual: the body of a dog – a bitch, actually – was cut in half and the two parts were placed on either side of the road.
 The troops then marched between the two parts of the cadaver.
 The ritual was followed by a mock fight between troops led by Perseus and units commanded by Demetrios.
 Perseus was worsted and none too pleased about his defeat.
 He would later accuse his half-brother of an attempt to murder him.
 The accusation was definitely false, and King Philippos did not believe it.
 But the king was now in his mid-fifties and one day he had to decide who would succeed him.
 He was suspicious of Demetrios’ warm relationship with the Romans and decided to keep a close eye on him.
 Perseus meanwhile began making plans to get rid of his troublesome rival.